 We recognise that all pupils have the right to be involved in making decisions and exercising choice (SEND Code of Practice).
-Where appropriate all pupils are involved in
+Where appropriate all pupils are involved in monitoring and reviewing their progress.
+We endeavour to fully involve all pupils by encouraging them to:

-- State their views about their education and learning (Pupils view sheets EHC Plan) - Identify their own needs and learn about learning (One page pupil profiles) - Share in individual target setting across the curriculum - Self-review their progress and set new targets - In addition pupils who are identified as having SEN are invited to participate in: - Setting of their targets - Annual reviews of EHC Plans
+- State their views about their education and learning (Pupils view sheets EHC Plan) - Identify their own needs and learn about learning (One-page pupil profiles) - Share in individual target setting across the curriculum - Self-review their progress and set new targets - In addition, pupils who are identified as having SEN are invited to participate in: - Setting of their targets - Annual reviews of EHC Plans

-9. Complaints Procedures
+11. Complaints Procedures